laravel/docs/authentication.md

 <a name="authentication-quickstart"></a>
 ## Authentication Quickstart

-> {note} This portion of the documentation discusses authenticating users via the [Laravel authentication starter kit](/docs/{{version}}/starter-kits), which includes UI scaffolding to help you get started quickly.
+> {note} This portion of the documentation discusses authenticating users via the [Laravel authentication starter kits](/docs/{{version}}/starter-kits), which includes UI scaffolding to help you get started quickly.
 If you would like to integrate with Laravel's authentication systems directly, check out the documentation on [manually authenticating users](#authenticating-users).

 <a name="install-a-starter-kit"></a>
 ### Install A Starter Kit

-Something about installing a starter kit.
+First, you should [install a Laravel authentication starter kit](/docs/{{version}}/starter-kits).
+Our current starter kits, Laravel Breeze and Laravel Jetstream, offer beautifully designed starting points for incorporating authentication into your fresh Laravel application.

+Laravel Breeze is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
+Laravel Breeze's view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](htts://tailwindcss.com).

+[Laravel Jetstream](https://jetstream.laravel.com) is a more robust authentication starter kit that includes support for scaffolding your application with [Laravel Livewire](https://laravel-livewire.com) or [Inertia.js and Vue](https://inertiajs.com).
+In addition, Jetstream features optional support for two-factor authentication, teams, profile management, browser session management, API support via [Laravel Sanctum](/docs/{{version}}/sanctum), account deletion, and more.

 <a name="path-customization"></a>
 #### Path Customization